 With all the restaurants and cafes on or near Trevignano Romano’s lakeside promenade, you’ll have a huge wealth of options to choose from for your supper… I’ve selected a couple of places just so you know where to start, but they are hardly the only ones!
 The leading dishes are the fried lake fish, and the home-made pasta topped with lake fish and fresh tomatoes, but you could also have great seafood and all kinds of traditional Italian food.

-Here are some of the best eats on Lake Bracciano.
+Here are some of the best eats in Trevignano Romano, but make sure to read also my extended guide to restaurants on Lake Bracciano.

 Fettuccine at Gens Trebonia in Trevignano Romano